Rookies (manga)

 Rookies is the story of an amateur teacher, Koichi Kawato, who is faced with the challenge of guiding a high school baseball club composed of delinquents.
 The students are wary of him and often threaten Kawato, but he refuses to abandon them and continuously speaks highly of recognizing their dreams.
 Eventually, the team is assembled and they dedicate their time to achieve their dream of going to the Koshien Spring baseball tournament.

 Plot

 Koichi Kawato is the new Japanese teacher at the ill-famed Futakotamagawa High School, whose baseball club is composed of thugs and bullies who have been suspended for a year from all school competitions, for causing a brawl during an official match.
 The newly appointed teacher finds that the club members left are only interested in women, smoking and doing nothing good until, under Kawato's guidance, they recognize that baseball is what they truly love doing.
 Kawato also teaches them that they should follow their dreams, and for them, being able to reach the national high school tournament finals in Koshien (Hyogo prefecture) is what they have always wished for.
 However, reaching Koshien is far from easy as many obstacles await them.

 Characters

+The names of all the characters are inspired by famous players from the Hanshin Tigers.